-INTRODUCTION
+OC2.1 INTRODUCTION

-OC2.1.1 Operating Code No. 2 ("OC2") is concerned with:

-(a) the co-ordination of the release of Power Generating Modules (including DC Connected Power Park Modules), Synchronous Generating Units and Power Park Modules, External Interconnections, Restoration Contractors Plant and Apparatus, the National Electricity Transmission System and Network Operators' Systems for construction, repair and maintenance;

-(b) provision by The Company of the Surplus for the National Electricity Transmission System;

-(c) the provision by Generators of Generation Planning Parameters for Gensets, including Synchronous Power Generating Module Planning Matrices, CCGT Module Planning Matrices and Power Park Module Planning Matrices, to The Company for planning purposes only; and
+OC2.1.1 The objectives of OC2 are:

+To facilitate the co-ordination of Planned Outages of the NETS and Users’ Plant and Apparatus.

+To enable The Company to:

+publish the NETS Surplus;

+establish the level of System Negative Reserve Active Power Margin (NRAPM);

+plan the deployment of Frequency Sensitive Mode;

+establish Operating Margin parameters; and

-(d) the agreement for release of Existing Gas Cooled Reactor Plant for outages in certain circumstances.
+agree for release of Existing Gas Cooled Reactor Plant for outages in certain circumstances.

-(e) the co-ordianation of outages on Plant and Apparatus necessary for the operation of RestorationPlans.
+To enable the co-ordination of outages on Plant and Apparatus necessary for the operation of the System Restoration Plan.

-OC2.1.2 (a) Operational Planning involves planning, through various timescales, the matching of generation output with forecast National Electricity Transmission System Demand together with a reserve of generation to provide a margin, in addition to the ability to restore the Total System, in accordance with the requirements of the Electricity System Restoration Standard, following a Total Shutdown or Partial Shutdown, taking into account outages of certain Power Generating Modules (including DC Connected Power Park Modules), Generating Units, Power Park Modules, External Interconnections, HVDC Systems and DC Converters, Restoration Contractor’s Plant and Apparatus, and of parts of the National Electricity Transmission System and of parts of Network Operators' Systems which is carried out to achieve, so far as possible, the standards of security and the Electricity System Restoration Standard set out in the ESO Licence, each Relevant Transmission Licensee’s Transmission Licence or Electricity Distribution Licence as the case may be.
+OC2.1.2 Operational Planning considers matching generation output with forecast NETS Demand and Interconnector flows in order to maintain a reserve of generation output to provide margin, taking into account outages on the NETS together with outages of Users’ Plant and Apparatus over various timescales as described below, in addition to the ability to restore the Total System, in accordance with the requirements of the Electricity System Restoration Standard, following a Total Shutdown or Partial Shutdown.

-(b) In general terms, there is an "envelope of opportunity" for the release of Power Generating Modules (including DC Connected Power Park Modules), Synchronous Generating Units, Power Park Modules, Restoration Contractor’s Plant and Apparatus and External Interconnections, and for the release of parts of the National Electricity Transmission System and parts of the Network Operator’s User Systems for outages.
-The envelope is defined by:-

-i) The difference between the total generation output expected from Large Power Stations, Medium Power Stations and Demand, the operational planning margin and taking into account External Interconnections and outages on the Total System whilst planning for the System operating under normal conditions; and

-ii) The avaibility and location of Plant and Apparatus required to discharge the requiremements of the Electricity System Restoration Standard following a Total System Shutdown or Partial System Shutdown.
+OC2.1.3 Restoration Contractors should separately identify data which shall be provided in respect of Plant and Apparatus for which they have Restoration Contracts.
+Restoration Contractors with Embedded Plant and Apparatus need only provide data to the relevant Network Operator should they be required to do so by the Distribution Code, i.e., there is no need to provide identical data to The Company.

+OC2.1.4 Generators and Interconnector Owners who have a CUSC Contract and who are also Restoration Contractors, need only submit the data once in respect of their Plant and Apparatus.
+Generators and Interconnector Owners who are Restoration Contractors are required to state for which Plant they have a Restoration Contract.

+OC2.1.5 References in OC2 to a Generator's, Interconnector Owner’s and Restoration Contractor’s best estimate shall mean that Generator's, Interconnector Owner’s or Restoration Contractor’s best estimate acting as a reasonable and prudent Generator or Interconnector Owner.

+OC2.1.6 In Scotland, it may be possible, with the agreement of The Company, to reduce the administrative burden for Users in producing planning information where either the active power output from a Power Station is small or the import of a demand User is small.

+OC2.1.7 Where in OC2 there is a requirement to submit data or provide information on a particular day that falls on a non-Business Day, that data or information must be submitted by the next Business Day unless otherwise agreed in advance with The Company.

-OC2.1.3 In this OC2, for the purpose of Generator and Interconnector Owner and Restoration Contractor outage co-ordination, Year 0 means the current calendar year at any time, Year 1 means the next calendar year at any time, Year 2 means the calendar year after Year 1, etc. For the purpose of Transmission outage planning, Year 0 means the current Financial Year at any time, Year 1 means the next Financial Year at any time, Year 2 means the Financial Year after Year 1, etc. References to ‘weeks’ in OC2 are to calendar weeks as defined in ISO 8601.
+OC2.1.8 In OC2, for the purpose of Generator, Interconnector Owner and Restoration Contractor outage co-ordination, Year 0 means the current calendar year at any time, Year 1 means the next calendar year at any time, Year 2 means the calendar year after Year 1, etc. For the purpose of Transmission outage planning, Year 0 means the current Financial Year at any time, Year 1 means the next Financial Year at any time, Year 2 means the Financial Year after Year 1, etc. References to ‘weeks’ in OC2 are to calendar weeks as defined in ISO 8601.